Participation Guidelines - Local Senior Competitions

 - It is the policy of the Tag League Association that all rounds of a competition should be played in full.

-- Provision for a number of wet weather replay rounds will be scheduled every season, 3 or 4 for a 14 week season can be used as a guide.
+- Provision for a number of wet weather replay rounds will be scheduled every season, up to 3 for a 12 week season can be used as a guide.
 Where additional access to fields during a season is possible, all wet weather affected rounds will be rescheduled, or as many as can be accommodated.

 - If foul weather is experienced during play, it will at the discretion of the competition supervisor to continue, suspend or abandon play.
 As a general rule, play will continue in Drizzle Rain, but if rain is heavy & standing water is apparent on the fields, play will be abandoned.
 In the event of stormy conditions such as high wind or lightning, play will be suspended until conditions ease, with any incomplete games concluded where possible.
 Any unplayed games will be rescheduled.